gr2m/github-app-slack-demo/CONTRIBUTING.md

 1. Choose the target workspace where you want to install the app for development.
 1. Paste the contents of your `slack-manifest.yaml` file into the provided field.
 Replace the placeholders
 1. Once created, copy the "Signing Secret".
 You will need this value as the value for `SLACK_SIGNING_SECRET` in your `.env` file.
-1. Open the "OAuth & Permissions" page
-1. Click on "Install to Workspace" and grant the requested permissions
-1. Copy the "Bot User OAuth Token" and set it as the value for `SLACK_BOT_TOKEN` in your `.env` file.

 ### Verify Credentials